-Lawrence is a unique, creative, artistic, innovative community.
-As our experience with Final Fridays has demonstrated, organizing around the culture and arts has the potential not only to animate and excite us, to improve livability of our community, to help us enjoy our friends and neighbors, but can provide a path to economic development.
+Lawrence is a creative, artistic, and innovative community.
+Our experience with Final Fridays has shown that art and other creative activities not only improve the quality of life in our community, but also bring significant opportunities for economic development.

 Lawrence is in competition with communities across the country for good paying jobs.
 Such jobs are increasingly in the creative industries - in fields like the arts, design, sciences, media, publishing, R&D, and advertising.